spotify/confidence-sdk-js/packages/integration-react/README.md

 ![](https://img.shields.io/badge/lifecycle-beta-a0c3d2.svg)

-This is a helper package to use `OpenFeature` in React.
+This is a helper package to use `OpenFeature` in React and ReactNative.
 It is not official OpenFeature and relies on behaviour from the ConfidenceWebProvider specifically.

 # Usage